ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/server/configuration/database-configuration.markdown

 # Configuration: Database

+* This article describes database configuration settings.

-After editing & saving a configuration key, the change does not take effect until the database is [reloaded via the Studio](../../studio/database/settings/database-settings#how-to-reload-the-database) or via [API operations](../../client-api/operations/maintenance/configuration/database-settings-operation).
+* After editing & saving a configuration key, the change does not take effect until the database is [disabled and enabled via the Studio](../../studio/database/settings/database-settings#how-to-reload-the-database) or via [API operations](../../client-api/operations/maintenance/configuration/database-settings-operation).

 {WARNING: Warning}